zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Authentication plugin (which plugin includes looking at nearby log messages) is missing the .authenticate() method
+  Authentication plugin (which plugin includes looking at nearby log messages) is missing the .authenticate() method.

   **Action:**

-  Contact the plugin developer if plugis is essential for authenticaiton
+  Contact the plugin developer if plugin is essential for authenticaiton.